akrherz/iem/docs/datasets/afos.md

 1. How can I bulk download the data?

 Sadly, this is not well done at the moment.
 The [WX AFOS](https://mesonet.agron.iastate.edu/wx/afos/) is about the best option as it has a "Download Text" button.

+2. Please describe any one-offs within the archive?

+The `RRM` product is generally SHEF and thus was culled from the database to conserve space.
+An IEM user requested that this product be retained, so the culling of it stopped on 31 March 2023.
+So this product's archive only dates back till then.